Commercial AV and paging for New Hampshire

 What is sound masking and why would I need it?

-Sound masking adds a barely perceptible background sound — like soft airflow — that makes conversations harder to overhear.
+Sound masking adds a barely perceptible background sound, like soft airflow, that makes conversations harder to overhear.
 It is used in open offices to reduce distractions and in medical/legal offices to meet HIPAA speech privacy requirements.
-It is subtle but transformative for workplace comfort.
+It is subtle but makes a significant improvement for workplace comfort.

 Can you integrate paging with our existing phone system?